Trauma Treatment and Healthcare Delivery Fellowship Program

 - Reflective Practice/Self-Assessment/Self-Care

 The first year of the Fellowship is also dedicated to the development of broad, foundational knowledge of clinical operations, program evaluation, and process improvement.
 Fellows will explore research and practice related to these areas through participation in a curriculum involving readings and didactic presentations.
-Additionally, Fellows will gain exposure to the development, implementation, and sustainment of military behavioral health programs within the Department of Behavioral Medicine.
+Additionally, Fellows will gain exposure to the development, implementation, and sustainment of military behavioral health programs within the Department of Behavioral Health.
 This will be accomplished by the Fellow participating in a rotation focused on program development and improvement.
-During the first year, rotation duties will primarily focus on observing and assisting clinic leadership with these tasks.
+During the first year, rotation duties will primarily focus on assisting clinic leadership with these tasks.
 Fellows will also be expected to begin to integrate knowledge and skills gained from readings, didactics, and trainings into their work assisting with various process improvement projects.

-The second year is focused on administrative and leadership skills, with the goal of preparing the Fellow to assume a clinic or departmental leadership position upon graduation.
+The second year is focused on administrative and leadership skills, with the goal of preparing the Fellow to assume a clinic or departmental leadership position within Army Clinical Psychology upon graduation.
 Clinically, the Fellow is expected to demonstrate a progression of expertise with evidence-based treatments, such as providing supervision to newer trainees in the therapies, providing trainings or didactics to students, providing consultation to other professionals, engaging in research or professional writing on clinical issues regarding an evidence based practice, and integrating clinical knowledge into their work at the administrative and program level.
-Within the departmental and regional level administrative rotations, Fellows gain familiarity with healthcare operations for military behavioral health, and are expected to work with leadership to take a more independent role with managing projects and conducting process improvement or program evaluation.
+Within the departmental and regional level administrative rotations, Fellows gain familiarity with healthcare operations for military behavioral health, and are expected to work with leadership to take a more independent role with managing projects and conducting process improvement or program evaluation throughout the department.
 During the second year, fellows will also be expected to reflect on leadership theory and their own leadership style, as they prepare to take on a management role following completion of the Fellowship.

 Additionally, time will be allotted for the 2nd Year Fellow to work on a professional project which demonstrates the application of science in the practice of psychological trauma treatment, program evaluation, or healthcare administration, is relevant to the Department of Behavioral Health, and in line with overall mission of the DoD organization.
 The proposal for this project will be made by the end of the first year and agreed upon by Fellow, Fellowship Director, and other appropriate faculty.
 A capstone requirement is associated with the second year project and will include, at a minimum, presentation of the project to a professional audience.